-- (1) This section states the requirements for a written report for a detention under this part of a person (the detained person) that is required to be given under this division. - (2) The written report must include all of the following information- - (a) the transit officer's name; - (b) the address of the place the transit officer receives instructions from, or reports to, on the day the detention happened; - (c) if known by the transit officer, the name, address, age and date of birth of the detained person; - (d) details of the conduct of the detained person that led to the detention, including- - (i) details of any direction that has been given to the detained person that is relevant to the detained person's conduct; and - (ii) any other matters the transit officer considered in deciding to detain the person;
+- (1) This section states the requirements for a written report for a detention under this part of a person (the detained person) that is required to be given under this division. - (2) Subject to subsection (3), the written report must include all of the following information- - (a) the transit officer's name; - (b) the transit officer's unique identification number; - (c) the address of the place the transit officer receives instructions from, or reports to, on the day the detention happened; - (d) if known by the transit officer, the name, address, age and date of birth of the detained person; - (e) details of the conduct of the detained person that led to the detention, including- - (i) details of any direction that has been given to the detained person that is relevant to the detained person's conduct; and - (ii) any other matters the transit officer considered in deciding to detain the person; - (f) details of any evidence of the detained person's conduct mentioned in paragraph (e); - (g) if the detained person is a child or a person with impaired capacity, the details of any action taken under division 3 by the transit officer in relation to the detained person; - (h) when and where the detained person was first detained; - (i) each place to which the person was taken during the detention, and the time spent at each place; - (j) any event or consideration that affected the length of the detention; - (k) if the detained person is detained until a police officer arrives to deal with the person under section 129E-

-- (e) details of any evidence of the detained person's conduct mentioned in paragraph (d); - (f) if the detained person is a child or a person with impaired capacity, the details of any action taken under division 3 by the transit officer in relation to the detained person; - (g) when and where the detained person was first detained; - (h) each place to which the person was taken during the detention, and the time spent at each place; - (i) any event or consideration that affected the length of the detention; - (j) if the detained person is detained until a police officer arrives to deal with the person under section 129E- - (i) the name and rank of the police officer; and - (ii) when the police officer arrived to deal with the detained person; and - (iii) if the police officer took the detained person into the police officer's custody-when the police officer took the detained person into the police officer's custody; - (k) if the detained person is released from the detention under section 129E- - (i) the name and rank of the police officer who told the transit officer to release the person; and - (ii) when the detained person was released from the detention; - (l) details of any physical injury suffered by the detained person, or damage caused to the person's property, during the detention; - (m) whether the transit officer exercised a power under section 129O in relation to the detained person and, if so- - (i) the reason for exercising the power; and

-- (ii) when and where the power was exercised; and - (iii) whether the exercise of the power required the removal of an outer garment worn by the detained person or a frisk search of the detained person; - (n) whether, under section 129T, the transit officer took and retained an article and, if so, a description of the article.
+- (i) the name and rank of the police officer; and - (ii) when the police officer arrived to deal with the detained person; and - (iii) if the police officer took the detained person into the police officer's custody-when the police officer took the detained person into the police officer's custody; - (l) if the detained person is released from the detention under section 129E- - (i) the name and rank of the police officer who told the transit officer to release the person; and - (ii) when the detained person was released from the detention: - (m) details of any physical injury suffered by the detained person, or damage caused to the person's property, during the detention; - (n) whether the transit officer exercised a power under section 129O in relation to the detained person and, if so- - (i) the reason for exercising the power; and - (ii) when and where the power was exercised; and - (iii) whether the exercise of the power required the removal of an outer garment worn by the detained person or a frisk search of the detained person; - (o) whether, under section 129T, the transit officer took and retained an article and, if so, a description of the article. - (3) A written report given under section 129F must not include information mentioned in subsection (2)(a) or (c).